 In addition to the work experience at Woolworths, Lauren also volunteers once a week at Polly’s Beads in Penrith – after all, this is where her passion for beading began!

-With one-on-one support at Windsor Day Program, Lauren has been able to focus on achieving her goals.
+With one-on-one support at Windsor Lifestyle Centre, Lauren has been able to focus on achieving her goals.
 She is a determined young lady who doesn’t give up and perseveres until she succeeds.

 Her dedication and passion are an inspiration and one that we are so proud to celebrate, particularly around International Women’s Day.